SPOTLIGHT ON RETIRED MINISTERS: AN INTERVIEW WITH REV. DR. MRS ABIGAIL AJOKE JASPER

 Interviewer: Looking back on your years of service, what do you remember most about being a pastor, and what lessons have stayed with you?

-Interviewee (Rev. Mrs Abigail Ajoke Jasper): Being a pastor is both a privilege and a responsibility.
+Interviewee (Rev. Dr. Mrs Abigail Ajoke Jasper): Being a pastor is both a privilege and a responsibility.
 Coming from a family with no Christian background, I view my journey as nothing short of divine grace.
 One major lesson I’ve learned is that God can use anyone, regardless of their race, background or circumstances, as long as they are willing and obedient.
 Bible characters like Gideon, Deborah, Esther, and Joseph show that when God calls, He equips.

 Pastoral ministry is also an honorable and prestigious calling.
 As pastors, we receive respect from both young and old, but this honor comes with the expectation of moral integrity and humility.
 It is crucial for pastors to uphold moral standards and live lives that others can emulate.
 Most importantly, the Word of God must never depart from our lives if we want to prosper in ministry.